 As a plated appetizer - Slice the salmon slightly thicker.
 Arrange the plate with lavosh crackers and the cucumber salad.
 Drizzle the mustard dill sauce over the salmon and Voila!
 This plated version now looks like a restaurant quality appetizer

-Wondering how to create this beautiful Mustard and Dill Sauce just click for the recipe!
+And if you wondering how to create this beautiful Mustard and Dill Sauce, just follow this recipe.

 For how long can you keep salmon gravlax in the fridge?

 Since the salmon is only lightly cured for 24 hours, it is best consumed within three days.
 With all the options we have shared above, that shouldn't be a problem right?😉 Alternatively it can be frozen for up to 3 months.

 - With green asparagus, a poached egg and hollandaise sauce

 - On a bagel with horseradish crème fraiche and red onions

 - With a potato salad and a bunch of watercress

 - In a savoury buckwheat crepe with cream cheese